How To Re-Authorise Your Facebook Permissions

 You may need to re-authorise your SmarterQueue permissions if you're experiencing any of the following issues:

 - SmarterQueue isn’t displaying your Facebook Group or Page when trying to connect a Profile

 - Your Facebook posts are not being published

-Or, this may be triggered by adding a new page or group to your Facebook profile.
-If a new page or group has been added, you’ll need to re-authorise so that your new page has the same permissions as the pages that already exist.
+- If you recently added a new Page or Group to your Facebook Profile, you may need to re-authorise permissions so that your new Page has the same SmarterQueue permissions as the Pages that already exist

-Finally, Facebook sometimes invalidates your permissions token for security reasons (e.g. if you change your Facebook password), so you will have to re-connect SmarterQueue to get a new permission token.
+- Facebook sometimes invalidates your permissions token for security reasons (e.g. if you change your Facebook password), so you will have to re-connect SmarterQueue to get a new permission token

 How To Re-Authorise Your Facebook Permissions

-- Find the SmarterQueue app, use the check-box to select it, then click Remove.
+2. Find the SmarterQueue App, use the check-box to select it, then click the blue Remove button

-- After clicking remove, you will see a pop up asking if you want to “Delete all your SmarterQueue activities including posts, photos and videos on Facebook that SmarterQueue may have posted on your behalf."
+3. After clicking 'Remove', you'll see a pop-up asking if you'd also like to “delete all posts, photos, and videos on Facebook that SmarterQueue may have posted on your behalf."
 It is very important to leave this unchecked unless you really do want to delete any posts that have been published to Facebook via SmarterQueue.

-Note: In order to re-authorize a Facebook Page, your personal Facebook profile must be a “Page Admin” for that specific page.
-Users with other roles like Editor, Moderator, Advertiser or Analyst cannot reauthorise the connection between the Facebook Page and SmarterQueue.
-Here are some more answers you might want to see:
+In order to re-authorize a Facebook Page, your personal Facebook Profile must be a “Page Admin” for that specific Page.
+Users with other roles like Editor, Moderator, Advertiser or Analyst cannot re-authorise the connection between the Facebook Page and SmarterQueue.
+Please see these detailed articles from the Facebook Help Center for more information: